 What Does a DOT Physical Cover?

 The documentation you need for your DOT physical depends largely on your personal health.
-Everyone who takes a DOT physical must bring a list of their current medications, including doses and the name of the medical doctor who prescribed them, as well as their address.
+Everyone who takes a DOT physical must bring a list of their current medications.
+Include doses and the name of the medical doctor who prescribed them.
 For any chronic medical conditions you may have, you must bring extra documentation.
-You should bring anything that will help prove to the medical examiner that you are fit to perform the duties of your job as required by the FMCSA.
-Here are some examples of varying types of documentation and equipment that may be helpful, depending on your health conditions.
+You should bring anything that will help prove to the medical examiner that you are fit to perform the duties of your job.
+Here are some examples of documentation and equipment that may be helpful, depending on your health conditions.

 CDL Drivers with Vision and Hearing Problems

 CDL Drivers with Sleep Apnea

 - A list of current medications, including doses, doctors names, and addresses

 - Any additional medical documentation that might explain your current health

 - $99 to pay for your DOT physical

 - Glasses, hearing aids or other accessories that will help you pass your examination